 Stephanie Girard, Human Resources Consultant, Emergency Medical Care Inc.

 Stephanie joined the human resources team at Emergency Medical Care in 2012 and has moved from managing the recruitment of paramedics and new employees to leadership development.
 Over the years, Stephanie progressed into recruitment and human resources, beginning in the offshore industry and transitioning into healthcare as a human resources manager, overseeing the recruitment of pharmacists for a national company.
 Stephanie and her husband are kept busy in their spare time with their two young sons.

 Michel has worked in emergency medical services (EMS) for 30 years, and began his career in Ontario as a paramedic in 1987.
-In 1997, he moved to Nova Scotia and worked in the Emergency Health Services (EHS) Communications Centre for 10 years.
+In 1997, he moved to Nova Scotia and worked in the Emergency Health Services Communications Centre for 10 years.
 In 1999, Michel was assigned to a project in Trinidad and Tobago where he successfully implemented a new EMS dispatch centre.
-In 2007, he re-located to Moncton, New Brunswick with New Brunswick EMS (NBEMS) as a paramedic and took the position of Staff Development and Training Manager before transitioning into the role of Senior Manager.
+In 2007, he re-located to Moncton, New Brunswick with Medavie Health Services New Brunswick as a paramedic and took the position of Staff Development and Training Manager before transitioning into the role of Senior Manager.
 He is happily married and has two wonderful boys.

 Lisa Guild, Account Executive, Brokerage Sales, Medavie Blue Cross